tanghao-xiaomi/docs/en/quickstart/Run_Vela_on_Vela_Emulator.md

 - Graphic
 - Sensors

-## Run Emulator
+## Run openvela Emulator

-1. Switch to the root directory of openvela repository, and start an instance of Emulator by passing the option “vela” to emulator.sh
+1. Switch to the root directory of openvela repository, and start an instance of openvela Emulator by passing the option “vela” to emulator.sh

     ```Bash
     ./emulator.sh vela